Improving Language Agents through BREW: Bootstrapping expeRientially-learned Environmental knoWledge: Conclusions

 \end{enumerate}

+\paragraph{Agents \& KB Integration} For \benchosworld, we augment \textit{GTA1-7B}~\citep{yang2025gta1guitesttimescaling} (paired with O3 or GPT5.2 as grounding model).
+Retrieved documents are injected into the planner's system prompt; for the grounding agent, retrieval is performed at each grounding step and provided in the user prompt.
+For \benchtau~and \benchss, we augment tool-calling agents by prepending the top retrieved entries to the system prompt.

 \paragraph{Baselines} We compare \method~against two widely used experiential memory approaches, \textit{Cognee}\footnote{\href{https://github.com/topoteretes/cognee}{github.com/topoteretes/cognee}}~\citep{markovic2025optimizinginterfaceknowledgegraphs} and \textit{Agent-Mem}~\citep{xu2025amemagenticmemoryllm}, both of which serve as established baselines for AI memory evaluation.
-Cognee is an open-source AI memory engine that employs a graph-plus-vector memory architecture through an Extract--Connect--Learn pipeline, enabling agents to construct cross-document and cross-context connections entirely from previously available trajectories.
-In contrast, Agent-Mem provides a scalable memory layer for dynamically extracting and retrieving information from conversational data, with enhanced variants incorporating graph-based memory representations.
-While Cognee primarily emphasizes cross-document relational reasoning, Agent-Mem focuses on scalable personalization for conversational agents.
+Cognee uses a graph-plus-vector memory architecture to build cross-document connections from trajectories, while Agent-Mem provides a scalable memory layer for extracting and retrieving information from conversational data with graph-based representations.

-\paragraph{Other Experimental Configs:} For all experiments, we use \texttt{GPT-4.1-2025-04-14} as the base LLM with expansion width $e=3$, max depth $k=3$, and balanced reward weights $\lambda_{\text{corr}} = \lambda_{\text{ret}} = 0.5$.
-During MCTS node selection, we use the UCT~\citep{uct} for balancing exploration and exploitation Full experimental details are provided in the Appendix.
+\paragraph{Other Experimental Configs:} For all experiments, expansion width $e=3$, max depth $k=3$, and balanced reward weights $\lambda_{\text{corr}} = \lambda_{\text{ret}} = 0.5$.
+During MCTS node selection, we use the UCT~\citep{uct} for balancing exploration and exploitation.
+Full experimental details are provided in the Appendix.